thisdot/starter.dev/starters/express-typescript-typeorm-postgres/README.md

 Running `npm run db:delete` will delete everything and allows you to re-initialize your database from zero.

+### CORS Cross-Origin Resource Sharing

+The [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) standard works by adding new HTTP headers that let servers describe which origins are permitted to read that information from a web browser.
+For Security reasons, browsers restrict cross-origin HTTP requests initiated from scripts.
+This means that you cannot request data from web application on 'https://domain-a.com' from 'https://domain-b.com/data.json'.

+This application accepts CORS from all origins by default.
+Some web applications may require you to add the HTTP header `'Access-Control-Allow-Origin': '*'` to allow access.

+In order to restrict origins urls that can access your api, you need to add an array of origin url strings in the `CORS_ALLOWED_ORIGINS` variable located in your `.env` file.
+For example `CORS_ALLOWED_ORIGINS=["https://start.dev"]`.
+In case you need to access the api in a development environment i.e. a sveltekit application, you will concatenate the local url `http://127.0.0.1` to the `CORS_ALLOWED_ORIGINS` variable like so `CORS_ALLOWED_ORIGINS=["https://start.dev", "http://127.0.0.1"]`

 ## Kit Organization / Architecture